Reimagining performance achievement

 Accenture had a long-standing performance management model that was built when the company was primarily a consulting organization in a less global and digital environment.
-Changes in technology, Accenture’s business services and the company’s workforce led to reimagining performance management for the company.
-For Accenture’s internal IT organization, this new program presented the opportunity to develop a new, digital performance tool and replace the existing performance management tool while leveraging reusable components in the process.
+Over time, changes in technology, Accenture’s business services and the company’s workforce led to reimagining performance management for the company.

-Accenture Human Resources designed Performance Achievement, a new performance management approach in collaboration with Accenture’s internal IT; Fjord, part of Accenture Interactive; and early adopter groups.
-Human Resources and Fjord focused on applying human-centered design to the concepts, while internal IT partnered with Human Resources to develop the functional and technical requirements.
+Accenture Human Resources designed Performance Achievement, a new performance management approach in collaboration with Accenture’s global IT organization; Fjord, part of Accenture Interactive; and early adopter groups.
+Human Resources and Fjord focused on applying human-centered, experience design to the concepts, while global IT partnered with Human Resources to develop the functional and technical requirements.

-Accenture’s internal IT organization along with Human Resources solution architects assessed the marketplace for packaged solutions, but with no product existing that would meet this project’s unique requirements, the team turned to building a solution.
+Global IT together with Human Resources solution architects assessed the marketplace for packaged solutions but were unable to find any that would meet this project’s unique requirements.
+This outcome led the team to turning to build a solution.
 Development had to be done quickly to meet a tight timeline.
-To support this objective, a core internal IT team started with three main tenets:
+To support this objective, a core global IT team started with three main tenets:

 The team applied these tenets to the design and front-end custom development.
-For the back end, the team leveraged Accenture’s experience with Amazon Web Services to use on-demand cloud offerings that were a fit.
-The beauty of this approach was in being able to move away from a traditionally structured database and instead move toward the use of unstructured databases.
-This architecture allowed the teams to be fast and agile, enabling internal IT to meet the aggressive timeline set by leadership.
+For the back end, the team applied Accenture’s experience with Amazon Web Services (AWS) to use on-demand cloud offerings that were a fit.
+The benefit of this approach was in being able to move away from a traditionally structured database and instead move toward the use of unstructured databases.
+This architecture allowed the teams to be fast and agile, enabling global IT to meet the aggressive timeline set by leadership.

 Development followed an agile methodology.
-The technical architecture work was ongoing by internal IT, and as one release was being developed, solution architects in the Human Resources space would be planning the next couple.
-The development work by internal IT continued in parallel.
-Internal IT development teams in Chicago used a responsive framework to develop the back end, holding daily scrums and moving from releases every few months to monthly.
-Internal IT also teamed with four rapid global development cells consisting of three to four people located in Madrid and Buenos Aires that developed the front-end components and teamed continuously with operations teams in Mumbai.
+The technical architecture work was ongoing by global IT, and as one release was being developed, solution architects in the Human Resources space would be planning the next couple.
+Global IT development teams in the United States used a responsive framework to develop the back end, holding daily scrums and moving from releases every few months to monthly.
+Global IT also teamed with rapid global development cells in Spain and Argentina that developed the functional components and teamed continuously with operations teams in India.

 The technology powering Performance Achievement is a mixed-model solution developed with custom Microsoft .NET code and Amazon Web Services.
 Key components include: